Most people don’t understand the so-called Federal Reserve System. They don’t know:

 It involves a secret expedition and a grumpy old man with multiple mistresses.
 [J.P.
 Morgan]

 The story of the Fed really starts back in 1907.
 It’s a year after the great San Francisco earthquake and the U.S. economy is in trouble.
 Unemployment is up and people are panicking.
 They’re rushing to pull their money out of the banks.

 At this point, in 1907, the U.S. government had no way to deal with a panic like this.
 There was no institution that could step in and stop the run on the banks.

-So Morgan called together all the bankers on a Saturday night and he said we, we can stop this run, but to do it we’re going to have to pool our money to restore confidence.
+So Morgan called together all the bankers on a Saturday night and he said, “We can stop this run, but to do it we’re going to have to pool our money to restore confidence.”

 But even after the panic, some people were still worried.
 Do we really want the the fate of the U.S. economy to hinge on one rich guy in New York?

 Relying on J.P.
 Morgan to bail out the U.S. financial system didn’t make sense, particularly since J.P.
 Morgan was 70 and liked to go off travelling with his bevy of middle-aged mistresses, so… (end of excerpt)

-By 1907, a year after Teddy Roosevelt’s re-election, Morgan again tried to push for a central bank.
-Using their combined financial muscle, Morgan and his friends were secretly able to crash the stock market.
-Thousands of small banks were vastly over extended, some had reserves less than one percent, thanks to the principle of fractional reserves.
+Thousands of small banks were vastly over extended, some had reserves less than one percent, thanks to the principle of fractional reserves (discussed later on in this series).

 Morgan printed 200 million dollars in completely worthless, private money and bought things with it, paid for services with it and sent some of it to his branch banks to lend out at interest.